Cod-e-Codes/test-repo/README.md

 - **Messages not showing or chat not updating**
   - Check your WebSocket connection and server logs for errors.
 - **Too many users in user list**
-  - Only up to 20 users are shown, with a styled `+N more` indicator if more users are online.
+  - Only up to 20 users are shown, with a styled `+N more` indicator if more are online.
 - **Cross-platform**: Runs on Linux, macOS, and Windows terminals
 - **Firewall/Port**: Ensure port 9090 is open for remote connections
+- **Admin commands non-functional**
+  - `:cleardb` and admin URL features are under development.

+*If reporting a bug, please include your version or commit hash.*

 ---